 Whiskey bottles are a popular form in a lot of potters’ vocabularies–understandably because whiskey is delicious!
 But you also need a cup to drink the whiskey from and if you’re like Matt Schiemann, you put just as much thought into the design of your whiskey cups as you do the bottle.

-In today’s post, an excerpt from our newest release, Clay & Cuisine, Matt explains how he designs his cups to make the whiskey drinking experience optimal!
+In today’s post, an excerpt from Clay & Cuisine, Matt explains how he designs his cups to make the whiskey drinking experience optimal!
 He also shares his clay, glaze, and slip recipes! -Jennifer Poellot Harnetty, editor.

 The accompanying whiskey cup [for my whiskey bottles] has an hourglass shape: wide belly, narrow waist, and slightly opened back up at the top.
 I find this shape works well for bourbon as it allows the whiskey to swirl in the cup and the aroma to fill the drinker’s nose.